• Menu

 How soon after I start MeRT therapy should I expect to see a response?

-Every individual’s response to treatment is different.
-We require every new patient to the clinic to undergo an Assessment Period of two weeks.
-We have found that in our Assessment period we are able to determine how a patient is responding to MeRT treatment.
+Everyone’s response to treatment is different.
+That’s why we require every new patient to the clinic to undergo an assessment period of two weeks.
+We have found that this assessment period helps us to determine how a patient is responding to MeRT treatment.

 What are the side effects of MeRT therapy?